davidpett/ember-data-contentful/README.md

 ```
 this.route('page', { path: ':page_slug' });
 ```

+## Previewing Content
+Contentful provides a [Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/) that allows you to preview unpublished content.
+In order to enable this, ensure you have your `previewAccessToken` configured in `config/environment.js` and enable the `usePreviewApi` property.

 For more information on the contentful Content Delivery API and the available queries, look here: https://www.contentful.com/developers/docs/references/content-delivery-api/